PufferFinance/secure-signer/README.md

 Validator keys are safeguarded in SGX's encrypted memory and the hardware enforces that Secure-Signer can only sign non-slashable messages.
 This reduces validator risk from slashing either from accidents or if their system is compromised.

-> **SECURE SIGNER IS UNDER DEVELOPMENT AND SHOULD NOT BE USED FOR PRODUCTION**, unless you know what you are doing.
+> **SECURE SIGNER IS UNDER DEVELOPMENT**, see [DockerHub](https://hub.docker.com/repository/docker/pufferfi/validator/general) for the latest enclave image.

 ---
 ## API